PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-003_chapter-22.md

-# Pinkie Pie

-Twilight knocked on Pinkie's bedroom door and the door opens.
+Twilight knocked on Pinkie's bedroom door as she entered.

-Twilight entered.
 "Pinkie, are you here?"

-A rustle came from one of Pinkie's cabinets, before moments later Pinkie sprung out of it doing cartwheels.
+A rustle came from the closet, moments before Pinkie sprung out of it doing cartwheels.
+She came to a stop at the last moment, ending up nose-to-nose with Twilight.

-Pinkie stopped just before hitting Twilight, her mane springing forward, booping Twilight.

 "Hi, Twilight, what's up?"

-"I was wonder if you knew anything about that?"
-Twilight points up at the title.
+Twilight had to back up a little before pointing up at the title.
+"I was wondering if you knew anything about that?"

 \[image\]

-"Oh," Pinkie said in wonder, "I wonder what happens when a story explodes!"

-"So, you didn't have anything to do with this?"
+"Oh!"
+Pinkie gasped "Is the story really gonna explode?"

+"Okay.
+You just noticed it."
+Twilight sighed, and her hoof found her face.
+"Great."

-"No, do you think I could touch it if I jump high enough?"
+"I bet I could touch it if I jump high enough!"

 "Pinkie, this is serious.
 We need to figure out what's going on."